CRANE: Correcting Errors in Raw Nanopore Signals Using Hidden Markov Models: Introduction

-Our goal is to substantially improve the accuracy of raw signal analysis approaches that rely on segmentation algorithms by 1)~correcting the errors that these algorithms make and 2)~reducing their dependency on correct parameter setting for different nanopore chemistries.
-To this end, we propose \mech, the \emph{first} mechanism that corrects raw signal events by learning from the errors that a segmentation algorithm makes.
-To effectively model typical event sequences, \mech uses specific probabilistic graph structure, \emph{Hidden Markov Models} (HMMs), which are trained and utilized in three key steps.
-First, to learn from the ideal sequence of events, we update the probabilities of the HMM in the first phase of our training step by using noise-free synthetic data.
-Second, to adapt the model to error patterns of specific segmentation algorithms, the next phase of training uses experimentally generated segmented events.
-The final trained model provides us with a robust representation of event sequences tuned to a specific segmentation algorithm.
-Third, we use a modified decoding algorithm that finds the most likely path through the trained HMM, called the \emph{Viterbi algorithm}, to identify and correct errors in real-world nanopore event sequences.
+Our goal is to substantially improve the accuracy of raw signal analysis approaches that rely on segmentation algorithms by 1)~correcting the errors that these algorithms make and 2)~reducing their dependency on optimized parameter setting for different nanopore chemistries.
+To this end, we propose \mech, the \emph{first} mechanism that corrects raw signal events by learning from error-free nanopore event sequences.
+To effectively model event sequences, \mech uses probabilistic graph structures, \emph{Hidden Markov Models} (HMMs), which are trained and utilized in three key steps.
+First, to learn from error-free event sequences, we train an HMM to model error-free synthetic data.
+Second, to adapt \mech for use in different raw signal analysis pipelines, it uses three parameters: HMM size, $P(\text{stay})$, and $P(\text{skip})$, which correspond to the number of HMM states, oversegmentation rates and model uncertainty, respectively.
+These parameters are then optimized for a specific pipeline using a parameter search step guided by evaluating the pipeline across different parameter combinations.
+Third, \mech uses a modified decoding algorithm that finds the most likely path through the trained HMM, called the \emph{Viterbi algorithm}, to identify and correct errors in real-world nanopore event sequences.

-Our extensive evaluations on various segmentation algorithms using several datasets generated using the latest nanopore chemistry (i.e., R10.4.1) show that \mech can be used to consistently improve the accuracy of raw signal analysis approaches that use a segmentation algorithm, such as raw signal mapping, without substantially increasing the computational overhead of these approaches.
+Our extensive evaluations on various segmentation algorithms using \textit{E. Coli}, Fruit Fly, and Human datasets sequenced using the latest nanopore chemistry (i.e., R10.4.1) show that \mech can be used to consistently improve the accuracy of raw signal analysis approaches that use a segmentation algorithm, such as raw signal mapping, without substantially increasing their computational resource requirements.

 \mech makes the following key contributions: